thedamon/writings/posts/myplanet-intro.md

 ---
+title: "Hello"
-title: "Hello (from My Planet and Me)"
+subtitle: "(from My Planet and Me)"
 date: "2018-01-10"
 updated: "2018-01-10"
 tags:
   - "theatre"
   - "my planet"
+teaser: Opening scene from the solo show I wrote and performed with EmergentSeas in 2017 and 2018.
-description: Opening scene from the solo show I wrote and performed with EmergentSeas in 2017 and 2018.
+note: Opening scene from the solo show I wrote and performed with EmergentSeas in 2017 and 2018.

 ---